 Shenendoah, also known as Skenandoah, is held in great esteem by the Nation and holds a deserving place in the statue.
 He was the wampum keeper and the inaugurator of government-to-government agreements.
 In addition, he played a major role in the Oneida Nation’s decision to side with the colonists during the Revolutionary War.
 One reason Shenendoah chose to fight with the Americans was due to the friendship that existed between himself and the Rev. Samuel Kirkland, who was a missionary to the Oneidas and the founder of Hamilton College in Upstate New York.
 The friendship was so deep that Shenendoah asked to be buried next to Kirkland in the cemetery of the college.

-One of Shenendoah’s prized possessions was a silver pipe given to him between 1807 and 1810 when he was nearly 100 years old, by New York State Gov. Daniel Tompkins.
-The pipe in the statue tucked inside Shenendoah’s belt is similar to the aforementioned pipe.
+One of Shenandoah’s prized possessions was a silver pipe given to him between 1807 and 1810 when he was nearly 100 years old, by New York State Gov. Daniel Tompkins.
+The pipe in the statue tucked inside Shenandoah’s belt is similar to the aforementioned pipe.
 The gift symbolized the good will that existed between the two men.
-The engraving on the pipe’s bowl reads, “Presented by Governor Tompkins to Skenandoah.”
+The engraving on the pipe’s bowl reads, “Presented by Governor Tompkins to Shenandoah.”

 As depicted, Washington is holding a Wampum Belt, which symbolizes an agreement between the U.S. and the Oneida Nation, and acknowledges that neither will interfere in the internal affairs of the other.
 During the Revolutionary War, Gen. George Washington asserted that “[t]he Oneidas have manifested the strongest attachment to us throughout the dispute.”